 - Softness: The biggest appeal to carpeting is that it is soft and feels great beneath bare feet This is particularly soothing in bedrooms, children's rooms, and some family and living room areas, where you want to promote an atmosphere of comfort and relaxation.

 - Warmth: Carpet is going to be much warmer than hardwood floors, especially on a chilly winter morning.
 It acts not only like a blanket for your feet, but it also helps to insulate the room, ensuring that warmth remains indoors and doesn't slip through more porous flooring materials.
-Dense carpeting with a good bonded polyurethane padding beneath can create an R-value of 4 or more, meaning that the warmth carpeting lends to a room is very real.
+Dense carpeting with a quality bonded polyurethane padding beneath can create an R-value of 4 or more, meaning that the warmth carpeting lends to a room is very real.

 - Economical: Most carpet is considerably less expensive than most hardwood materials.
 And although carpeting does need to be replaced every few years, perfectly acceptable carpeting may be available for less than $1.00 per square foot.
 Solid hardwoods, on the other hand, start at around $4.00 per square foot and go up from there.